SimoneRosset/ProgettoMC/README.md

 # crossyCloud
 Description: Crossy Cloud is a vertical scroll endless game.
 Drag your red balloon's rope to avoid hitting birds and reach the sky.
 Be careful!
-The higher you go, the more difficult it will become.
+The higher you go, the more difficult it will become!

 Language: Lua.